 Most people know Delta-9 THC, the famous and illicit cannabinoid simply called “THC.”
-However, only a few aficionados truly understand exotic cannabinoids like Delta-8 THC, Delta-10 THC, HHC, THCOa, and THCP.
+However, only a few aficionados truly understand exotic cannabinoids like Delta-8 THC, Delta-10 THC, HHC, THCOa(THCO), and THCP.

 These novel cannabinoids are all psychoactive, and some exist naturally in hemp and cannabis plants, like Delta-9.
-However, most exotic cannabinoids are synthetically made and have unique qualities that customers need to understand.
-The main difference between exotic cannabinoids and Delta-9 THC is their molecular structures, psychoactive intensity, and legality.
+However, most exotic cannabinoids are semi-synthetically made and have unique qualities that consumers need to understand.
+The main difference between exotic cannabinoids and Delta-9 THC is how they occur, their molecular structures, psychoactive intensity, and legality.

 Here we compare today’s top trending exotic cannabinoids so consumers can make the most informed decisions.

 What Is Delta-8 THC?

 Delta-8 THC is an exotic cannabinoid found in cannabis and hemp plants in trace amounts.

 Delta-8 products are semi-synthetic, unleashing psychoactive effects like Delta-9 THC with unique qualities.

 Delta-8 THC Experience